airis4d/CASSPER/README.md

 ```
 ## Running CASSPER
 **Please remember to activate this virtual environment each time you run the codes and run the codes from respective sub-directories itself.**

+## Publication
+The folder containing Particle Stacks( in `.star` format) obtained using crYOLO, CASSPER and Gautomatch for four proteins discussed in the paper https://www.biorxiv.org/content/10.1101/2020.01.20.912139v1.
+The 2D images used for 3D reconstruction is also marked and shown for all cases in the folder `/Publication/2D_images